 When you have decided to sell your property the first thing you should do is consult your conveyancer.
-You may have been contacted by a real estate agent or you may have one in mind to use, but they should not proceed until after you see your conveyancer.
+You may have been contacted by a real estate agent or you may have one in mind to use, but we recommend they don't proceed until after you see your conveyancer.

-The first thing your conveyancer will do is work with you to prepare the Contract of Sale, which once completed, will be provided to your real estate agent for submission to a prospective buyer.
+The first thing your conveyancer will do is work with you and the agent (if applicable) to prepare the Contract of Sale, which once completed, will be provided to your real estate agent for submission to a prospective buyer.